MatoPlus/discourse/README.md

 Code, collaborate, and chat together with discouse.
 The discourse platform offers real-time, cooperative code rooms.
 Choose from over 100 languages.
 Go beyond generic code sharing platforms, utilize powerful functionalities along with simple and intuitive interfaces.
 Try it out at https://discourse.vercel.app/.
-Make sure it give it a sec for the backend on heroku to wake up.
+Make sure to give it couple seconds for the backend on heroku to wake up.

 ## Demo
 ![](demo/demo.gif)